pyOpenSci/pyosMeta/README.md

 This repo contains a small module and some scripts that parse through GitHub repos in the pyOpenSci organization.

+To begin create a local environment nad install this package in editable mode.

+`pip install -e .`

+## How to run

+`python3 parse-contributors.py`

+This file parses through all pyos issues for accepted reviews and grabs reviewers, submittors, authors, etc.

+TODO: it might not grab maintainers - YET.
+That is a new element in our templates that would be worth adding.
+`python3 parse_issue_metadata.py`

+To run the update reviewers script use:
+`python3 update_reviewers.py`

 ## Rate limiting

 Rate limiting - how to handle this...